wp-plugins/remarks/readme.txt

 = What should I do if the installation fails? =

-contact the Frag1 team at frag1.co.uk
+contact the CiviFirst team at john@civifirst.com

 = Do I need to have anything installed for the graphs etc to work? =